In Our Opinion: A Practical Approach to Developing Legal Advice (LEG00222)

 Participants are responsible for adding their training activities to their Outlook calendars.

-Accommodation measures: The Department of Justice is committed to providing an inclusive and barrier-free learning environment.
-If you have any accessibility needs in order to fully participate in the training activity, please contact your manager to discuss your needs.
-You may also call upon the services of the Centre for Workplace Access-Ability, Health and Wellness to help identify what type of accommodation measures you require.
+Accommodation Measures: The Department of Justice is committed to an inclusive, barrier-free learning environment.
+If you need workplace accommodations to fully participate in this training, contact your manager or the Centre for Workplace Access-Ability, Health and Wellness.
+Please note, the CWAHW requires at least 72 hours to respond.

 Date modified: 2025-06-04